ntuckovic/hzpp_rest_api/README.md

 ![HZPP REST API](/media/hzpp_api_logo.png?raw=true)

-Rest API for hzpp.hr - passengers transfers
+Rest API for hzpp.hr

 ## Why?

 As frequent Croatian Railways user for everyday communting from home to work and vice-versa, I wanted some quick, nicely formatted and easily accesible data source, for fun and educational purpose, to available trains, their departure times and seat reservations.
-Croatian Railways do not have any publicly open APIs for such purposes (such a shame if you consider time when we are living), so this little python app scrapes official webpage and its sources to return two types information for now: List of stations, list of trains available between to stations.
+Croatian Railways do not have any publicly open APIs for such purposes (such a shame if you consider time we live in), so this little python app scrapes official webpage and its sources to return two types information for now: List of stations, list of trains available between to stations.

 #### Notice to Croatian Railways employees: